unicefuganda/uSurvey/docs/docker_installation.md

 **If you plan to use uSurvey in Uganda, then this step is not required!**

 **The recommended way to setup the map on linux is using the docker_setup_linux.sh script.
-However if that fails, following steps explains how map setup can be done manually**
+However if that fails, the following steps explains how map setup can be done manually**

 To enable uSurvey capture survey data in a specific country's map, you need to update the map settings section within the ``.env`` file.
 This file is available in the project directory.